Brian Glover

 Brian Glover (2 April 1934 – 24 July 1997) was an English actor and writer.
 He worked as a teacher and professional wrestler before commencing an acting career which included films, many roles on British television and work on the stage.
 His film appearances include Kes (1969), An American Werewolf in London (1981) and Alien 3 (1992).

 Described by The New York Times as a "robust character actor" who played "gruff but likable roles", he had a "string of roles playing tough guys and criminals".
 He once said, "You play to your strengths in this game, and my strength is as a bald-headed, rough-looking Yorkshireman".
-Glover was also known as the voice of the Tetley tea commercials.
+Glover was also known as the voice of Gaffer in the Tetley tea commercials.
 The Independent described him upon his death as "one of Britain's best-loved actors".

 Early life and wrestling career

-Glover was born at the Women's Hospital, Sheffield, West Riding of Yorkshire and he lived in Sheffield until 1937 when his parents moved to Lundwood near Barnsley.
+Glover was born at the Women's Hospital, Sheffield, West Riding of Yorkshire and he lived in Sheffield until 1937 when his parents moved to Lundwood, near Barnsley.
 His father, Charles Glover, was a wrestler, performing as "the Red Devil".
 He attended Barnsley Grammar School and the University of Sheffield, where he supplemented his student grant with appearances as a professional wrestler, going under the ring name "Leon Arras the Man From Paris".
-He adopted that name from a wrestler who didn't turn up to a match one night, for whom Glover stood in.
+He adopted that name from a wrestler who did not turn up to a match one night, for whom Glover stood in.
 His wrestling style incorporated a lot of comedy, including the catchphrases "ask 'im, ref" and "'ow about that then".

-In 1954 he married his first wife Elaine Foster, and became a teacher at the same Barnsley school where he had been a pupil.
-He taught English and French from 1954 until 1970, some of it at Longcar Central School, Barnsley, where he met Barry Hines who was also teaching there.
-He managed to combine this with regular performances as "Leon Arras", whose appearances included bouts on World of Sport, and in Paris, Milan, Zurich and Barcelona.
+In 1954 he married his first wife, Elaine Foster, and became a teacher at the same Barnsley school where he had been a pupil.
+He taught English and French from 1954 until 1970, some of it at Longcar Central School, Barnsley, where he met Barry Hines, who was also teaching there.
+He managed to combine this with regular performances as "Leon Arras", whose appearances included bouts on World of Sport, and in Paris, Milan, Zürich and Barcelona.